Today, Paws for Reflection, wants to take a look at how we can keep our cats safe when the temperatures soar into the 90’s and above.

 Always make sure there’s fresh water available.

-If your cat goes outdoors, keep water bowls in the shade and change them several times a day.
+If your cat goes outdoors, keep water bowls in the shade and change them several times a day, since is always important know how to care for your Cats and kittens and there are sites online to help you with this.
 For indoor cats, make water as appealing as possible by changing it frequently and washing the bowl every day.
 In very hot weather, keep water cool by dropping a couple of ice cubes in the bowl.

 Keep Kitties Cool: